JoelLeeJie/GenshinDatabase/README.md

 (done)Step 1: Get data in text form from api.genshin.dev for all characters, weapons, artifacts.
 (done)Step 2: Store data in respective files; one file per character etc. Sort all files into respective folders(Character, Weapon, Artifact).
-Step 3: Read data from raw data files.
+(partial)Step 3: Read data from raw data files.
 Sort out necessary information and store in structs(CharacterStruct to store character information like names).
                  Store structs in respective arrays.
-Step 4: From each list of structs, write line-by-line a csv file for each table.
+(partial)Step 4: From each list of structs, write line-by-line a csv file for each table.
 Step 5: Copy csv files to tables.

 Step 6: Create wpf to get data from tables.